|

 The first pair defaults to 10% and the second to 15% of the

-size of the respective file system, but each value is capped
+size of the respective file system, but each of the calculated

-to 4G.
-If the file system is nearly full and either
+default values is capped to 4G.
+If the file system is nearly

-systemd-journald is started, the limit will be raised to the
+violated when systemd-journald is started, the limit will be

-percentage that is actually free.
-This means that if there
+raised to the percentage that is actually free.
+This means

-was enough free space before and journal files were created,
+that if there was enough free space before and journal files

-and subsequently something else causes the file system to
+were created, and subsequently something else causes the file

-fill up, journald will stop using more space, but it will not
+system to fill up, journald will stop using more space, but it

-be removing existing files to reduce the footprint again,
+will not be removing existing files to reduce the footprint

-either.
-Also note that only archived files are deleted to
+again, either.
+Also note that only archived files are deleted

-reduce the space occupied by journal files.
-This means that,
+to reduce the space occupied by journal files.
+This means

 SystemMaxUse= or RuntimeMaxUse= limit after a vacuuming